How we can explain biodiversity to children

 When looking to define biodiversity for kids, it’s important to show them examples in real life.
 Have them plant seeds in the garden and when those plants grow, discuss with your children how they are different from the plants we eat.

 Biodiversity activities for kids entail loads of learning.
-What better thing to learn about, than their favorite species of both plants and animals?
-Learning more about them, they will garner a deeper appreciation of nature in general.
+What better thing to learn about, than their favourite species of both plants and animals?
+Learning more about them will garner a deeper appreciation of nature in general.

-Another great way to stress the importance of biodiversity on children’s minds, is to have them create a collage of their favourite species of animals and plants.
-Let them hang it on their bedroom walls, as a constant reminder of how important that biodiversity is.
+Another great way to stress the importance of biodiversity in children’s minds is to have them create a collage of their favourite species of animals and plants.
+Let them hang it on their bedroom walls, as a constant reminder of how important biodiversity is.

 This one’s a truly fun way for kids to learn all about the wonderful biodiversity in the world.
 Have each of them enact the favourite animal of their choice, and put up a show in their support.